 A practical, rather than a religious, appeal usually works best with teenagers because many of them really think that they can enjoy life now and worry about religion and the disposition of their souls decades later in their lives.
 This attitude tends to lead to many woes in this life as well.

 Young people are under a heavy load of stress.
-They have their studies to attend to, in addition to defining who they are, what their interests are, and planning for their futures.
+They have their studies to attend to, in addition to defining who they are and what their interests are and planning for their futures.
 One effective way of “immunizing” young people against premarital sex, abortion and contraception is to show them how engaging in such activities clutters up their minds with oppressive and unnecessary worries.
 Teenagers who remain chaste experience much less stress and have minds that are free to concentrate on planning their future lives.

 Human Life International missionaries have found that the most effective way to encourage young people to follow a holy and healthy lifestyle is to emphasize the problems that they will avoid if they follow God’s plan for their lives, and the happiness and security they will experience if they follow it.
 These problems include the following urgent, and many times life-changing, worries, which always seem to fall heavily on the teenaged girl: